akdh/ingresDocs/geospatial/functions/centroid/centroid.markdown

 Alias: ST_CENTROID

 Returns the center of g.
-Center may not be inside g.
+Center could be outside g.

 ## Examples ##